Green Drinks Guide & FAQ

 Each green drink has it’s own unique flavour, but they are all essentially grassy!
 Most have quite a neutral flavour that is not ‘strong’ and most people are quite surprised about how unoffensive the taste is!
 The general consenus is that it just tastes fine.
 It is not a wonderfully delicious drink, nor is it horribly disgusting.
 It is just neutral.

 My personal pallet gives these results (I feel like a wine taster!)

-If this is your first green drink purchase I would personally start with either Doc Broc or MegaGreens as these are the most neutral tasting – and then try another of the stronger flavours such as pHion Green or Beyond Greens the next month!
+If this is your first green drink purchase I would personally start with either Alkaline 16 or MegaGreens as these are the most neutral tasting – and then try the stronger flavour of Bio Energy Greens.

 How Long Do They Last?

 You can get a full run-down and comparison of all of the greens we stock in our Green Drink Comparison Chart, but to briefly give you how many serves are per container and how long each would last you:

 (Based on 2.5g (teaspoon) serves – 3 times per day)